 What is Apple Crunch Day?

 The Apple Crunch originated in New York City in 2012, with approximately 400,000 New Yorkers biting into a locally grown New York State apple at the same time on Food Day.
 In 2013, the Big Apple Crunch in New York City set a world record with 1,000,000 people participating.
-The activity has spread across the country, and thousands of locations had Apple Crunches for Food Day 2014.
-Join us for the Food Day 2016 Apple Crunch on October 24, 2016!
+The activity has spread across the country, and thousands of locations supported Apple Crunch Day in 2016.

-For the 2nd year in a row, Jewel Foods, on Main and Roosevelt, had donated coupons to local schools that will provide each child a free apple to support this program,.
+For the 4th year in a row, Jewel Foods, on Main and Roosevelt, had donated coupons to local schools that will provide each chi with a free apple to support this program.
 Parents, grandparents, guardians, office workers, retirees, and seniors are also encouraged to participate.

 Here are some 2018 photos: